 The Port Authority of New York and New Jersey has received five preliminary submissions for a USD$3.6 billion project to replace the central terminal building at New York's LaGuardia airport.

-"The Port Authority is reviewing five qualification submissions from companies for the LaGuardia Airport Central Terminal Building project, but has not yet finalised the process.
+"The Port Authority is reviewing five qualification submissions from companies for the LaGuardia Airport Central Terminal Building project, but has not yet finalized the process.
 We will make further information available at the appropriate time," said spokesman Ron Marsico.

 The redevelopment consists of a new USD$2.4 billion terminal and USD$1.2 billion in infrastructure, and is scheduled to start in the first quarter of 2014.
 The process is intended to prequalify candidates before they submit firm proposals.